Alitejawi/Clean-macOS-Setup/README.md

   <br>
 </p>

 __Clean-macOS Setup__ is a simple script that can be used after a clean installation of macOS to configure and install all the apps that you need.
 It uses _dotfiles_ and _shell scripts_ in order to speed up the configuration of macOS.
 This has been built off scripts and commands I have gathered over time.
-I can not be considered the author of this, hence this falls under the Unlicense license.
+I can not be considered the author of this fully, hence this falls under the MIT license.

 ### To-do